Fran is an online writer with lots of information to share with readers.

 Changes Made After the Storm

 That storm led to significant changes in weather forecasting in the Midwest.
-At the time of the Armistice Day storm, the National Weather station was in Chicago, Ill that prepared the forecast.
+On the day of the Armistice Day storm, the National Weather station in Chicago did not predict the storm in time.
 After the storm, the Twin Cities, Minnesota got its weather forecasting station.
 Meteorologists called the Armistice Say storm a "bomb."
 Air pressure fell over 24 millibars in 24 hours—an almost unheard of drop.
 Could this kind of storm happen again?
 No one can predict that it couldn't happen again.

 One of the best books describing in detail the Armistice Day storm is All Hell Broke Loose by William H. Hill.
 Hill interviewed over 500 survivors about their experiences, and then he included over 150 first-hand narratives in his book.
 His book details the disastrous storm and the stuff of legends of survivors.